Julian Jackson (historian)

-Julian Timothy Jackson (born 10 April 1954) is a British historian who is a fellow of the British Academy and of the Royal Historical Society.
-He is a professor of History at Queen Mary, University of London, he is one of the leading authorities on twentieth-century France.
+Julian Timothy Jackson (born 10 April 1954) is a British historian and academic.
+He is Professor of History at Queen Mary University of London, and is one of the leading authorities on twentieth-century France.

+Biography

-He was educated at Peterhouse, Cambridge, where he obtained his doctorate in 1982 and had been supervised by Professor Christopher Andrew.
+He was educated at Peterhouse, Cambridge, where he obtained his doctorate in 1982 with a thesis on the Great Depression in France, supervised by Professor Christopher Andrew.
 After many years spent at the University of Wales, Swansea, he joined the Queen Mary History Department in 2003.

-Jackson’s first two books were notable contributions about the 1930s crisis in France.
+Jackson’s first two books were about the 1930s crisis in France.
 The Politics of Depression France 1932–1936 (Cambridge University Press, 1985) was a study of economic policy-making in France during the Depression and more generally of the Depression's impact on French politics.
-The Popular Front in France: Defending Democracy 1934–1938 (Cambridge: Cambridge University Press, 1988, a history of the Popular Front, encompassed its political, social and cultural dimensions.
+The Popular Front in France: Defending Democracy 1934–1938 (Cambridge: Cambridge University Press, 1988), a history of the Popular Front, encompassed its political, social and cultural dimensions.

 In more recent years, Jackson’s research interests have moved on to the period after 1940.
-In 2001, he published an extensive synthesis of France under the Occupation entitled France: The Dark Years 1940–1944 (Oxford University Press: 2001), which was short-listed for the Los Angeles Times History Book Prize and translated into French in 2003.
+In 2001, he published an extensive synthesis of France under the Occupation entitled France: The Dark Years 1940–1944 (Oxford University Press: 2001), which was short-listed for the Los Angeles Times Book Prize for History and translated into French in 2003.
 The French translation was commended by the judges of the Prix Philippe Viannay-Défense de la France.

-Jackson’s most recent books include The Fall of France (2003) and De Gaulle (2018), and he edited The Short Oxford History of Europe 1900–1945 (Oxford: Oxford University Press, 2002).
+Jackson’s recent books include The Fall of France (2003) and De Gaulle (2018), and he edited The Short Oxford History of Europe 1900–1945 (Oxford: Oxford University Press, 2002).
 The Fall of France was one of the winners of the Wolfson History Prize for 2004.
-In 2009, Jackson had a study of homosexual politics in France after 1945 published in English by the University of Chicago Press.
+His 2009 book Living in Arcadia is a study of homosexual politics in France after 1945.

+He has twice won the Duff Cooper Prize: for 2018's A Certain Idea of France: The Life of Charles De Gaulle and for 2023's France on Trial: The Case of Marshal Pétain.

+He is an elected Fellow of the British Academy (FBA), and a Fellow of the Royal Historical Society (FRHistS).

+His partner is Douglas, an interior designer.